Introduction

 -

-Start by making a comprehensive list of all the electrical appliances in your home.
-Include everything from large appliances like refrigerators and washing machines to smaller devices like laptops and lamps.
+Begin by creating a comprehensive list of all the electrical appliances in your home that includes every electrical device in your home, from major appliances like ovens and dryers to smaller items like smartphones and light fixtures.

 -